cloudfoundry/cfar-proposals/Proposal Using Github Issues Workflow/README.md

 **Proposal**

+We are trying to provide a way for community members to easily find CF application runtime proposals and their latest status.
-This is a proposal to use GitHub Issues to help track proposal status.
+This is a proposal to use GitHub Issues to help track proposal lifecycles.
 We intend to use  labels to help with filtering of proposals.
 Each issue will contain a default parent label in addition to a status and team label.

 * **Parent label:** cfar-proposal (all issues have by it default from issue template)
 * **Status label:**